zuplo/docs/docs/articles/sso-azure-ad.md

 sidebar_label: Azure AD Setup
 ---

-Zuplo uses Auth0 to enable SSO for enterprise accounts who have purchased single-sign-on.
+Zuplo uses Auth0 to enable Azure SSO for enterprise accounts who have purchased single-sign-on.
 Below you will find instructions on how to setup a new Azure AD client to be used with Zuplo.